-b.
+- b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses because of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

-Not known.

-1. Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+No. - 1.
+Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
 If so, how?

+No.

-c.
+- c.
 Describe any structures on the site.

-Existing residence and detached garage.

-d.
+None. - d.
 Will any structures be demolished?
-If so, what?
+If so, what No. - e.

-The existing residence and detached garage.

-e.
 What is the current zoning classification of the site?

-Residential Single Cluster with a 7,200 square foot density requirement KB 11 22 2024 f.
+Single family residence Single Family Residence Samish neighborhood, area 4, zoned Residential-single with a 12,00 sf minimum detached lot size - f.
 What is the current comprehensive plan designation of the site?

-Residential Single Single Family Residential, Medium Density KB 11 22 2024 g.
+Residential Single family residential, low density - g.
 If applicable, what is the current shoreline master program designation of the site?

-Not Applicable

-h.
-Has any part of the site been classified as a critical area by the city or county?
+Not applicable. - Has any part of the site been classified as a critical area by the city or county?
 If so, specify.

-Yes, delineated wetlands.

-i.
+No. - i.
 Approximately how many people would reside or work in the completed project?

-75 people

-j.
+4 - j.
 Approximately how many people would the completed project displace?

-The current renters of the existing house.
-The number of people is unknown.

-k.
+None. - k.
 Proposed measures to avoid or reduce displacement impacts, if any.

-None currently.

-I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.
+Not applicable. - I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.

-The proposal will comply with single family and infill housing requirements including lot density, parking space count, open space, and access requirements.
+The house will conform to applicable building codes.

 m.
 Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any.

-Not applicable.
+N/A Not applicable.

 - 9. Housing Find help answering housing questions - a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing.
+Indicate whether high, middle, or lowincome housing.